istudyatuni/rewordapp2anki/README.md

 - Download Reword's apk, from which you want to import words (e.g. from [apkpure.com](https://apkpure.com/developer/POAS%20Apps)).
 - Install and run this tool, as described below.
+- If you want to convert custom categories, you don't need an apk file, see [below](#exporting-custom-categories) for usage.

 ### Note on .XAPK files